 By changing the quantity of solute to moles, now you can use the moles to calculate the focus of the answer.

-- If in case you have the quantity of a liquid solute, you may first convert it to mass utilizing its density.
+- You probably have the quantity of a liquid solute, you may first convert it to mass utilizing its density.
 Then, use the mass to calculate the moles.

-- If you’re working with an answer that already has a identified focus, you should utilize the focus and quantity to calculate the moles of solute.
+- In case you are working with an answer that already has a identified focus, you should utilize the focus and quantity to calculate the moles of solute.

-Calculating the moles of solute is a vital step in figuring out the focus of the answer, because it means that you can relate the quantity of solute to the quantity of the answer.
+Calculating the moles of solute is a vital step in figuring out the focus of the answer, because it lets you relate the quantity of solute to the quantity of the answer.

 Decide Quantity of Resolution

-To calculate the focus of an answer, you should know the full quantity of the answer.
+To calculate the focus of an answer, you’ll want to know the full quantity of the answer.
 That is the quantity of the solute plus the quantity of the solvent.

 -